pdl/jtl/spec/draft.md

 Returns the nodes in `select`, but in reverse order, i.e. from last to first.

+### first

+ - select

+Evaluates `select`, and returns only the first node.

+### last

+ - select

+Evaluates `select`, and returns only the last node.

+### nth

+ - select
+ - which

+Evaluetes `select`, and returns only the nodes with the indexes given in `nth`, which should be a list of 0-based integers.
+The current node when evaluating `nth` is a node array of nodes returned by `select`.

 ## Instructions which always return booleans

 ### empty, nonempty